openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

   \_\_\_\__

-  ## ➡️ Tips for remote facilitation: ⬅️
+  ## ➡️ Tips for remote facilitation! ⬅️

   The goal of Lego Labs is less about what is built and more about the practice and collaboration.
 This workshop can be redefined for a virtual environment by changing the scenario and setting.